sous-chefs/apache2/README.md

 -   `name` - Name of the module enabled or disabled with the `a2enmod` or `a2dismod` scripts.
 -   `identifier` - String to identify the module for the `LoadModule` directive.
 Not typically needed, defaults to `#{name}_module`
 -   `enable` - Default true, which uses `a2enmod` to enable the module.
 If false, the module will be disabled with `a2dismod`.
 -   `conf` - Default false.
-Set to true if the module has a config file, which will use `apache_mod` for the file.
+Set to true if the module has a config file, which will use `apache2_mod` for the file.
 -   `filename` - specify the full name of the file, e.g.

 ### Examples: